Best Athletes of the 1970s

 Its Joeysworld

-a forgotten legend of the 1970s, unless you live in Russia.
-This man took weightlifting into the 1980s, and here he did many records he broke, but the biggest occurred in the biggest stage in sports, the 1980 Summer Olympics.
+A forgotten legend of the 1970s, unless you live in Russia.
+This man took weightlifting into the 1980s, breaking many records.
+But the biggest occurred on the biggest stage in sports, the 1980 Summer Olympics.
 He became the first light-heavyweight to lift 400 pounds successfully and won the gold.
-It was 1 of 21 gold medals he won in international competition.
-To this day, he remains a hero in his home town Armenia for his deeds in sport of weightlifting.
+It was one of 21 gold medals he won in international competition.
+To this day, he remains a hero in his hometown of Armenia for his deeds in the sport of weightlifting.

 Its Joeysworld